Even if you secure an online appointment, there are instances when a personal appearance at the NBI clearance center is

 a.
 NBI Form No. 5

 Also known as the fingerprint form, you can get this for free at the Philippine Embassy or Consulate in the country where you live.
 Note that the NBI Form No. 5 is not the clearance itself but only an application form you will submit to the NBI Clearance office in the Philippines for processing.

 You will need to get the NBI Form No. 5 if you’re one of the following:

 - You have lost the old copy of your NBI clearance;

 - You still have a copy of the NBI clearance, but it was issued in 2013 or earlier;

-- You have a copy of the NBI clearance but need to update your personal information like your last name.
+- You have a copy of the NBI clearance but must update your personal information, like your last name.